Start Date: September

 Course Code:NURS-2010

-Students explore mental health illnesses that are common to clients admitted to an acute care and community settings.
+Students explore the concept of mental health and mental illnesses that are common to clients in both acute care and community settings.
 Students are introduced to the practical nurse's role in the care of clients with mental health conditions.

 Course Code:NURS-2020